MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 ---
 # Create or edit model-driven app Power BI embedded page

 This topic will outline the setup of a system dashboard referencing a Power BI report or dashboard.
-A new option has been added to the solution New > Dashboard menu called **Power BI embedded (preview)**
+A new option has been added to the solution New > Dashboard menu called **Power BI embedded (preview)**.

+To learn more about Power BI reports and dashboards, open <a href="https://docs.microsoft.com/power-bi/create-reports/">Create Power BI Reports</a>.

 > [!IMPORTANT]
 > This feature is a preview so will evolve.